Aptimyze/performance-regression-testing/README.md

 Start the installation process by executing the `jar` file.
 Select your preferred installation directory.
 You are only required to install the `inspectIt UI` as the other two components will run inside the docker containers.

+##### Import PetClinic profile
+Switch to the Configuration Interface Perspective.
+Now right click on the Local CMR and click on Import Configuration.
+Select and import the `petClinic_Profile.xml` located in the directory `InspectIT\`.

 # 2.0 Tool Configuration
 ## 2.1 Grafana